billschnoebelen/cce_blog_old/content/blog/2021-02-15-tap-rack/index.md

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/tap-rack/final-tool-flags.jpg" alt="tooling flag prototypes"><br/>

 I made a small tool to press in the magnets.
 There is a small recessed pocket for the glue clearance in the bottom of the blind hole.
-These must be assembled with the poles in the correct orientation so the magnets can be stacked.
-The magnets are pretty strong to I added the lip for removal leverage.
+These must be assembled with the magnetic poles in the correct orientation so the magnets can be stacked.
+The magnets are pretty strong so I added the lip for removal leverage.
 This also differentiates a 6 from a 9.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/tap-rack/tooling-magnet.jpg" alt="tooling to install pressed magnets. there is a hole for glue clearance."><br/>

-For the tap holders, I machined out each tap blank size.
+For machining the tap holders, I machined out each tap blank size.
 The tap shanks will be the same size.
-I then painted them.
-I then added the lettering, drill holes and gauge hole.
+They were then painted.
+The lettering, drill holes and gauge hole were all added.
+Then a quick shot of clear coat to add some hardness to the paint!

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/tap-rack/tap-blanks.jpg" alt="machining blanks for tap holder. then machined lettering and drill holes."><br/>